 Over the years I’ve experimented with a wide range of methods to promote events online to get the word out about small scale intimate affairs to large scale three-day conferences with hundreds of guests.

-Recently I spoke at a SCENE, the Sunshine Coast Events Network event, a great initiative by Sunshine Coast Regional Council to bring together those with an interest in the business events industry about how to promote your event/s using social media.
+Recently I spoke at a SCENE, the Sunshine Coast Events Network event, a great initiative by Sunshine Coast Regional Council to bring together those with an interest in the business events industry about how to promote your event online.

 But first, what is it exactly you are trying to do?

 At the event I shared that I often meet event and venue organisers, and indeed every day business professionals, who set up a Facebook page and claim they are ‘doing social media’.
 The first step should actually be to answer a few key questions:

 • What business objectives are you trying to fulfil?

 • Your resources (time, money)?